RKVanHorn/RKVanHorn/README.md

 - 👯 I’m looking to collaborate on **just about anything.
 I'd love to get more code experience.**

-- 💬 Ask me about **my kids, my pets, animals I've worked with, my favorite books, hockey, what project I'm working on.**
+- 💬 Ask me about **my kids 👧🏼👦👦, my pets 🐶🐶🐱🐱, animals I've worked with 🦊🐯🐧🐍🕷️🦦, my favorite books 📚, hockey 🏒, pies 🥧and what project I'm currently working on.**

 - 📫 How to reach me **R_VanHorn@outlook.com**